SickMcNugget/CNSBench/README.md

 # Usage
 Each script handles a step of the process, beginning with get_datasets.py

+## Command line arguments meaning
+- dataset: The name of the dataset to train on
+- normalised: Whether stain normalised version should be used
+- batch: The batch size
+- lr: The learning rate
+- epochs: The number of epochs for training
+- iterations: The number of iterations (total batches) for training
+- cache: Allows for disabling caching
+- model: Choose either unet or deeplabv3plus
+- dataset-root: The base directory for downloaded datasets
+- *-interval: the number of iterations before something happens
+- wandb: Allows training results to be logged to Weights and Biases

 ## Datasets
 To download all datasets, simply run
 ```bash